 GP Changes 2018

-Dr Carl Littlewood will be retiring on 1st June and Dr Louise Knowles will be retiring on 31st July.
-We wish them both well and thank them for their long service at Brig Royd.
+Dr Louise Knowles retired on 31st July.
+We wish her well and thank her for her long service at Brig Royd.

-Dr Jessica Roylance will be returning from maternity leave in the summer.
+Dr Jessica Roylance will be returning from maternity leave on 23rd August.

-All patients who are registered as patients of Dr Littlewood will be registered with Dr Gayle and Dr Knowles' registered patients will be registered with Dr Rebecca Sykes.
-Patients whose "Usual GP" was Dr Littlewood will have Dr Gayle as their "Usual GP" and Dr Rebecca Sykes will become the "Usual GP" of patients whose "Usual GP" is Dr Knowles.
+All patients who are registered as patients of Dr Knowles will be registered with Dr Rebecca Sykes, who will also become the "Usual GP" of patients whose "Usual GP" is Dr Knowles.
 Patients can, of course, see any GP within the practice.
 Do please try to see the same GP during an episode of illness.